-There are four AO modes, summarized in Table 6.
+There are four AO modes, summarised in Table 6.
 Their combination with respective observing modes is limited by the available templates to only those that make sense.

-- NGS-AO, a natural guide star (specified already in Phase 1 proposal preparation) is sensed at visible wavelengths to provide the AO correction.
-The guide star can be on axis or up to 1 arcmin off axis.
+• NGS-AO, a natural guide star (specified already in Phase 1 proposal preparation) is sensed at visible wavelengths to provide the AO correction.
+The guide star can be on axis or up to 59" off axis.
 Because ERIS uses only a single DM (the DSM of the AOF), the field of view over which there is a good AO correction is finite.
-This also means that in the off-axis configuration, anisoplanatism can significantly reduce the AO performance at the location of the science target. - LGS-AO, any one of the lasers from the 4LGSF is used to generate an on-axis LGS that is used to correct high order aberrations.
+This also means that in the off-axis configuration, anisoplanatism can significantly reduce the AO performance at the location of the science target.

+• LGS-AO, any one of the lasers from the 4LGSF is used to generate an on-axis LGS that is used to correct high order aberrations.
 A second WFS senses a tip-tilt star at visible wavelengths simultaneously.
-The tip-tilt star can be on axis or up to 1 arcmin off axis.
+The tip-tilt star can be on axis or up to 59" off axis.
 Note that, when dithering, the LGS will always point to the centre of the observed field, while the science target will move to different positions in the field.
 The impact of the resulting high order anisoplanatism will usually be small (note that tilt anisoplanatism, which dominates the off-axis PSF shape, is unaffected by the location of the LGS).
-This mode of operation has advantages in improving the overall PSF for extended targets and fields. - Seeing limited, in this 'no AO' mode, the AO system is off (loops open) and so no guide star is specified.
-Instead VLT field stabilization is used.
+This mode of operation has advantages in improving the overall PSF for extended targets and fields.